 The challenge for you is to figure out what to say while you’re sitting in that chair, faced with an illegal question.
 You have three basic options:

-- Just answer the question.
-If you don’t mind providing the information and you don’t want to make waves, you can respond to the question and move on to the next one.
+- If you don’t mind providing the information and you don’t want to make waves, you can respond to the question and move on to the next one.
 Keep in mind, however, that you should only answer the question if you truly are comfortable providing the information — it could come back to haunt you.

 - To whom does the position report?
 May I meet my supervisor?